 June 20, 2019 – The Associated Press ignites public outcry when it reports that at a facility near El Paso, roughly 250 infants, children and teens have been locked up for 27 days without adequate food, water or sanitation.
 Some were separated from adult caregivers after arriving at the border.
 At least 15 were suffering from the flu.
 “In my 22 years of doing visits with children in detention, I have never heard of this level of inhumanity,” says Holly Cooper, an attorney who represents the detained youth.

-July 31, 2019 – The ACLU asks a judge to rule on whether the 911 separations from June 28, 2018, to June 29, 2019, were justified.
-The ACLU alleges that during this time, the administration separated families over minor offenses, such as traffic tickets, and for other flimsy reasons.
+July 30, 2019 – The ACLU files a motion in the U.S. District Court of San Diego, asking a federal judge to block the Trump administration from continuing to separate families at the border.
+Since the nationwide injunction was issued on June 26, 2018, more than 900 parents and children – not excluding babies – have been separated at the border.
+The ACLU alleges that families have been separated for minor transgressions such as traffic offenses.
 “It is shocking that the Trump administration continues to take babies from their parents,” ACLU attorney Lee Gelernt says.
 “The administration must not be allowed to circumvent the court order over infractions like minor traffic violations.”